 Virtual Events Have a Place in 2021 is complicated

-Of course, nothing about this pandemic has been simple or straightforward, and real-life application is always a little complicated.
 Although we advocate for keeping virtual events, you should still consider the needs of your business and your audience.
-Over the past 18 months, virtual events were our only option, especially on a large scale.
-Now, we have the option to plan in-person events again.
+Now, we can plan in-person events again.
 It’s up to you (and your team!) to weigh the pros, cons, risks, and benefits of virtual and in-person events.
 We’ll advocate to make room for virtual events in 2021 and beyond—but it’s certainly not a requirement.
 If it’s not the right fit for you, opt for in person.

 Virtual events have a lot of benefits.